zifornd/metaBP/docs/output.md

 ### Cutadapt

 [Cutadapt](https://github.com/marcelm/cutadapt/) finds and removes adapter sequences, primers, poly-A tails and other types of unwanted sequence from high-throughput sequencing reads.
 It is used in this pipeline for trimming adapter sequences and discard low-quality reads.
-Its output is in the intermediate folder and part of the MultiQC report.
+Its output is in the Intermediate_Outputs folder and part of the MultiQC report.

 <details markdown="1">
 <summary>Output files</summary>

-* `Intermediate Outputs/Cutadapt/`
+* `Intermediate_Outputs/Cutadapt/`
     * `[sample].cutadapt.log`: Report in log file